weikanggong/BWAS/README.md

 A computer with 64GB memory is recommended.

-**To use this software, please prepare:**
+**To use this software, please prepare the following 4 things:**

  1. Put all these functions in the Matlab path.

  2. Put all the fMRI images in a folder.
 Each image must be in .nii.gz format.

- 3. Generate a design matrix as a *.txt file.
+ 3. Generate a design matrix in *.txt format.
 The number of rows equal to the number of subjects in the analysis, the order is the same as the images' order when typing 'dir('*.nii.gz')' in Matlab.
 The first column of the design matrix is the phenotype of interest (e.g. disease status (0-1 variable), IQ (continuous variable)), and other columns are the covariates (e.g. age, gender, motion).

- 4. Generate a brain mask as a *.nii or *.nii.gz file.
-The mask is with the same size as your fMRI data.
+ 4. Generate a brain mask image in *.nii or *.nii.gz format.
+The mask is with the same size as the fMRI data.
 Non-zeros elements in this mask indicates the voxels one wants to analyse.

  **Then you can simply use the function**
  ```
  BWAS_main(result_dir,image_dir,design_dir,mask_dir,CDT,FWER_p)
  ```
- **to perform all the analysis**.
+ **to perform all the analysis.
+If the analysis are interupted, simply rerun it.
+It will automatically find the steps that have not been performed.**

  **The inputs of the 'BWAS_main' function are quite simple:**